 And we visited the butterfly room.

-Our City Pass had included an Imax movie, so we saw Sharks 3D!
-It was very well done, really, presenting the efforts to better understand great white sharks and encourage their protection.
+Our City Pass had included an IMAX movie, so we saw Sharks 3D.
+It was well done, really, presenting the efforts to better understand great white sharks and encourage their protection.

 The next stop was the Chihuly Museum (where we also had lunch).
-He does incredibly beautiful work in glass.
+Chihuly does incredibly beautiful work in glass.
 Some of it was featured in indoor galleries, other pieces outside in a garden.

 Our final museum du jour was the Seattle Aquarium.
 (This is a true research aquarium—no dolphins doing tricks here.)
 While not the most impressive aquarium we’ve ever visited—it was a bit small—we did enjoy seeing the tropical fish, their good collection of sea birds, and the various types of otters.
 You’ve got to love otters!
 It was also interesting to learn that animals here aren’t necessarily stuck for life; where possible, they get released and replaced with new ones (who are later released, too).

 Rainy Saturday morning, we polished off our City Pass with a visit to the EMP (experimental music projects) museum.
 As predicted in advance, I found it much more interesting than Jean, so we have very few photos!